Having and teaching compassion toward children with allergies

 How to discuss food allergies

 • Stick to the basics: Like any medical condition, food allergies aren’t a choice, and are different from not liking a type of food.
-It can help to explain to Baby it’s not that her classmate doesn’t want to eat the ice cream, but that doing so will make her friend sick.
+It can help to explain to Baby it’s not that their classmate doesn’t want to eat the ice cream, but that doing so will make their friend sick.
 It’s more effective to keep the conversation simple, and explain in terms that your little one will understand than it is to give a more detailed explanation.

 Experiencing an allergic reaction can be life-threatening, and witnessing one can be traumatic.
 That means it’s critical to stick to the policies in place at Baby’s child care facility for the protection of everyone in the classroom, and to take care about snacks if Baby has a friend with an allergy over to play.
-With food allergies on the rise, this issue may come up again throughout Baby’s years in school, and starting to talk about the subject early on can help your little one empathize with classmates and friends later as she grows.
+With food allergies on the rise, this issue may come up again throughout Baby’s years in school, and starting to talk about the subject early on can help your little one empathize with classmates and friends later as they grow.

 Sources